One month gone, how is your strategy landing?

 They say your diary reflects your priorities – so a good check is to look at your diary and see if it lines up.
 Too many meetings, too little impact, too little time to invest in developing focus and impact?
-Maybe that’s a good place to trigger your strategic re-start button and defining your growth-strategy through simple-rules with your team.
+Maybe that’s a good place to trigger your strategic re-start button and define your growth strategy through simple rules with your team.

 Start with great strategy, that is what we do with our clients at MCCP.
 From there develop your strategic priorities, identify the goals, the key measures and the specific kpis.

 Locate the bottlenecks for each.
 From this, design simple rules for you with your team.
 Keep it simple but highly focused and constantly review.

 Start now, don’t let February pass you by!